EGYPT

 Dr. Waled Elkhoby, Rice Research and Training Center, Sakha, Kafr El-Sheikh (Field Crop Research Institute, Agriculture Research Center) has carried out three seasons of experiments using SRI methods under both normal and saline soils during 2008-2009 (see preliminary report).
 The trials on normal soils were conducted at the Sakha research station and those on saline soils were undertaken at the El-Sirw research station.
 The goal was to reduce the inputs needed for rice cultivation, such as lower seed rates, water, fertilizers, pesticides, and herbicides.

-Additional experiments will have to be conducted in order for the government decide to disseminate SRi through a national technology transfer program.
+Additional experiments will have to be conducted in order for the government to decide to disseminate SRI through a national technology transfer program.
 One of the major constraints to increasing rice production with SRI methods in Egypt is the scarcity of well-trained expertise.

 2008 Updates